Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

     ```

 The above command also creates a Git-enabled app which allows you to deploy to Azure from your local git.
-Local Git repository is configured with this url: 'https://<UserName>@<AppName>.scm.azurewebsites.net/<AppName>.git'
+Local Git repository is configured with this url: "https://<UserName>@<AppName>.scm.azurewebsites.net/<AppName>.git"

 3. Deployment User

 After running the previous command, you can add an Azure Remote to your local Git repository.
-Replace <url> with the URL of the Git Remote that you got from [enabling Git for your app](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git).
+Replace "<url>" with the URL of the Git Remote that you got from [enabling Git for your app](https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git).

     ```
     git remote add azure <url>